This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 Application Aware VSS w/ STC fallback

-Application Aware VSS refers to the use of the Microsoft Shadow Copy Provider.
-This VSS Provider interacts with supported applications to provide backups as the the applications are running.
-Unlike the Microsoft Shadow Copy Provider, the backup provided by the STC Backup Engine is not application-aware as it simply provides a backup equal to that of a crash-consistent state.
+The Application Aware VSS refers to the use of the VSS Provider. which interacts with supported applications to provide backups as the the applications are running.
+Unlike the Microsoft Shadow Copy Provider, the backup provided by the STC or DBD Backup Engine is not application-aware as it simply provides a backup equal to that of a crash-consistent state.
 A crash-consistent state backup can be compared to the state that the system will be in directly after a hard reboot, such that data in processing may not be saved properly.
 To learn more about VSS writers, see this article.

 This option allows you to exclude backups on a volume-by-volume basis for the agent.